Sunflowerblerd

 Lauren was silent, thinking.
 She replied, “Yes, I think so.
 I could get you a visitor’s pass, I guess.
 And get you up to the office.
 But…why?”

 “I think we can still fix this.
-Let’s go,” Octavia said.
+Let’s go,” Octavia said, gesturing for Lauren to show her the way.

 The elevator opened up to a floor ablaze with white fluorescent light, formations of gray cubicles on one side and doors opening to empty conference rooms on the other.

-As Lauren led Octavia down a hall to the very end of the office, a few people dashed by them, but no one paid any attention to her.
+As Lauren led Octavia down a hall to the very end of the office, a few people dashed by them, but no one paid any attention to Octavia.

 Lauren led Octavia to a clean, spacious office with a single desk and chair against one wall and the adjoining wall providing a view of the city skyscrapers nearby.